2023.04 Vol.2

 Computers think in 1’s and 0’s, a.k.a binary or Base2.
 The smallest chunk of data is “bit” which is either a 1 or a 0.
 I know, I took it way back, but its really where the value of encodings comes from.
 Even as a programmer, I rarely think about these 1’s and 0’s.
 I am usually operating at a more abstract level like “this thing has this property” and I don’t actually know off-hand how the computer is thinking about that thing in binary.

 So what does this have to do with encoding.
 Well, computers are good at thinking in bits, but humans sure aren’t.
 For example, the number 121 is represented as 1111001 in binary.
 Compare that to this random byte 11010111.
 I honestly don’t know what number that is, I just randomly typed it in.
 It’s really tough for humans to “eyeball” binary and have any sense of what the data means.
 But let’s look at these random decimal-based numbers: 21 and 132.
 I instantly know one is bigger by an order of magnitude than the other, one is odd and one is even, and one is my favorite number.
 Information dense.
+For whatever reason, humans naturally think of things in groups of ten.
 This is one of the benefits of encoding.
 We can take some binary data and encode it in a different base in order to make it easier on us humans.
 For example, 11010111 in Base16 is just D7.
 Base16, also known as hexadecimal, works nicely with binary because every 4 bits map to one of the 16 hexadecimal digits (0-9 and a-f).
-Our standard Base10 (decimal) is even more readable than Base16 since we use it every where, but the conversion is not as straightforward, so not as popular with the computers.
+Our standard Base10 (decimal) is even more readable than Base16 since we use it everywhere, but the conversion is not as straightforward, so not as popular with the computers.

 So encoding helps with human readability.
 Another use case is when an interface only accepts text as a parameter, but you want to send some binary data through it.
 The common example is sending an image over email.
 If you just shove the image binary data into the interface which is expecting text, it will treat it as text and weird unexpected things might happen.
 For example, some text symbols mean special things in the email protocol, so you might end up cutting a message off early if the binary just happens to trigger it.
 If you take the binary, encode it in hexadecimal, and then send it the interface will work just fine.
 The app on the other side just has to know to decode the hexadecimal.
 This magic isn’t free, binary data is usually much more efficient.
 Since a character is usually stored in a byte (8 bits), the encoding from binary to hex turns every 4 bits into 8.
 But the use-ability!
 Technically we could use something like Base64 which encodes more data into a character, but it eats away at the readability benefit with the 64 characters.
 Trade-offs.